 Rules we followPurchasing is subject to the City's Charter, state statutes, City ordinances and the City of San Angelo’s purchasing manual in carrying out the City's purchasing policies and procedures.
 We believe the rules result in open and fair competition for our vendors and contractors, resulting in the best value for our taxpayers.

 Encourage participationWe want all qualified vendors of goods and services to participate in the bidding process.
-We do not give preferences to any vendors; however, we encourage participation by Historically Underutilized Businesses (HUB) vendors.
+We do not give preferences to any vendors; however, we encourage participation by vendors in the Historically Underutilized Business (HUB) program.

 Open solicitations are available on our website and in the Purchasing Division offices on the third floor of City Hall, 72 W. College Ave.